gretkierewicz/dissertation/README.md

   Converted basic Order view set into two view sets: OrdersList and OrderDetail
 - Tests / Minor tests corrections
 - Plans / plan_hours validation - preventing setting more hours than order's calculated value
+- Orders / Updated PUT method - It will now create or update record from Classes' nested detail view.

 ### To be done: